Digital Nomad Exchange

 We asked people living in Italy to list three things they wish they had brought and three they wish they had left behind.
 They responded...

 "Things to bring: 1.
 Cling Wrap - the kind here is very thin and incredibly hard to tear.
 I always end up with half the roll bunched up in a mess.
 2. Packaged mixes such as muffin mix, Bisquick, packaged seasonings - while on the rise, prepared food mixes aren't as popular in Italy.
 3. Good, sturdy ice cube trays.
 Italians don't use ice in regular drinks, and don't seem to make blender drinks.
 So the quality of the ice cube trays here is bad.
 Hard to use and very small.
 Things I could have left behind: 1.
 Large Pyrex dishes.
 The ovens here are smaller and the larger Pyrex will not fit in the oven.
 2. Large cat litter box.
 We have two cats.
 Everything here is smaller and you won't be able to find the large litter box bags.
 3. Large Tupperwares.
 Fridges are smaller and you shop more and store leftovers less.
-I only use my small plasticware to store," commented one expat who made the move to Bergamo, Italy.
+I only use my small plasticware to store," remarked another expat in Bergamo, Italy.

 Please login to continue reading this article.